The Relationship Between Blood Sugar and Blurry Vision

 How to Keep Blood Sugar Under Control to Avoid Blurry Vision

-Normal blood sugar levels are essential for overall health and for avoiding serious complications.
+Normal blood sugar levels are essential for overall health and avoiding serious complications.
 While diabetes is the most well-known condition resulting from unstable blood sugar, even slight fluctuations can lead to issues such as fatigue, dizziness, and trouble concentrating.

 To maintain healthy blood sugar levels, it is important to: